MyThemeWay/Light-Particle/README.md

 ## Other Version

-You can get the dark version [here](https://github.com/mythemeway/Dark-Particle "Go there"):
+You can get a dark version [here](https://github.com/mythemeway/Dark-Particle "Go there"):

 <a href="https://github.com/mythemeway/Dark-Particle" title="Check it out" target="_blank"><img src="https://repository-images.githubusercontent.com/324961883/45151580-4cea-11eb-9e3a-45882478a112" /></a>